 Our February 2017 intake is fully subscribed, but if you are interested in joining us, we'd love to hear from you!
 Please contact us via our New Member Enquiry Form.
-We will add you to our wait list and let you know when the next intake is very likely to be JULY 2017!
+We will add you to our wait list.
+Our next intake is very likely to be JULY 2017!

-Read on to find out more about our chorus, frequently asked questions, and our chorus Vision and Values via the document at the end of this page.
+Read on to find out more about our chorus audition requirements, frequently asked questions, and our chorus Vision and Values via the document at the end of this page.

 Benefits of chorus membership

 - Sing with one of Australia's premier a cappella vocal groups

 - Fun and rewarding Tuesday night singing

 - Improve your health and fitness (singing is a physical activity!)

 - One night during the week that is for just for you!